equinor/energyvision/README.md

     # Build studio
     pnpm studio build

-When adding arguments to scripts, such as --force to force a re-install of all dependencies, then when running scripts from the root, you must add `--` so that for example:
+When adding arguments to scripts, such as `--force` to force a re-install of all dependencies, then when running scripts from the root, you must add `--` so that for example:

     pnpm studio install -- --force

-Some packages take advantage of the flattening of node_modules and use modules that are not in their own package.json.
+Some packages take advantage of the flattening of `node_modules` and use modules that are not in their own package.json.
 This is usually solved with a pnpmfile, which can be a tedious process to maintain, so these dependencies have been added to the projects package.json directly.
 In studio, these are:

 - @sanity/form-builder
 - @sanity/data-aspects
-- postcss
-- css-color-functions